pranjaltech/command/README.md

 ### Homebrew

-If you use [Homebrew](https://brew.sh) you can install the latest development version directly from this repository using a remote formula:
+If you use [Homebrew](https://brew.sh) you can install the latest development version directly from this repository using a remote formula. **Make sure to use the raw file URL**; installing from the GitHub web interface URL will fail:

 ```bash
 brew install https://raw.githubusercontent.com/pranjaltech/command/main/Formula/cmd.rb
 ```

+Replace `main` with another branch name if you want to install a development build from that branch.

 To uninstall: